microchip-pic-avr-examples/pic16f13145-multiple-clb-configurations-mplab-mcc/README.md

 ### Generating Configurations

-The first step which must be taken is to create a project using the MPLAB Code Configurator Melody plugin in the MPLAB X IDE.
+The first step is to create a project using the MCC Melody plug-in in MPLAB X IDE.
 In MCC, the CLB Module provides a Graphical User Interface (GUI) called the CLB Synthesizer which easies the design of digital logic circuits and the configuration of the logic elements, being an essential tool by allowing users to focus on the intended functionality of their logic design without having to fully understand the inner workings of the peripheral itself.
 The GUI offers the possibility to the user to create both schematic-centered digital designs and defining modules in the Verilog Hardware Description Language (HDL).

 After the project has been created and the source code files have been generated by the MCC, the file of interest is the assembly one that contains the bitstream and some other configurations, called [`clbBitstream.s`](pic16f13145-multiple-clb-configurations-mplab-mcc.X/mcc_generated_files/clb/src/clbBitstream.s).
 At the top, the assembly file defines two labels, `_start_clb_config` and `_end_clb_config`, that demarcate the start and end, respectively, of the sequence of data words that make up the bitstream.
 They are also marked as `GLOBAL` so they can be referenced in the C source code.
 Additionally, a Program Section is defined using the `PSECT` directive and has its flags properly set so that the bitstream values are correctly laid out in the Program Flash Memory by the linker.

 ### Creating Multiple Bitstreams

-The main point of this example is showing the changes that must be made to the bitstream assembly file so that multiple ones can be generated using the MPLAB Code Configurator.
+The main point of this example is showing the changes that must be made to the bitstream assembly file so that multiple ones can be generated using MCC.
 Firstly, the file has to be renamed from `clbBitstream.s` to some other name such that the MCC wouldn’t overwrite its contents.
 For the source code used in this application, the simple scheme of adding "alt" (i.e., alternate) as a suffix to the filename was sufficient, due to the fact that the example will explore switching between two configurations.
 Hence, the filename in the example becomes [`clbBitstreamAlt.s`](pic16f13145-multiple-clb-configurations-mplab-mcc.X/mcc_generated_files/clb/src/clbBitstreamAlt.s).
-If one has project that necessitates more than two configurations, the most convenient and efficient approach would be to suffix the filename with sequentially increasing values starting from 0 or 1.
+For a project in need of more than two configurations, the most convenient and efficient approach would be to suffix the filename with sequentially increasing values starting from 0 or 1.

 After the file has been renamed, the labels that delimit the sequence of data words and the name of the Program Section have to be changed so that they are unique for every bitstream assembly file.
-Finally, one can implement a new digital design, synthesize it and generate a new bitstream file through the MPLAB Code Configurator and reiterate the described process however many times it is needed to create the required number of bitstream files.
+Finally, the user can implement a new digital design, synthesize it and generate a new bitstream file through the MCC.
+The process can be reiterated however many times it is needed to create the required number of bitstream files.

 ### Additional MCC Configurations

-The CLB Module in the MPLAB Code Configurator also features some supplementary configurations that one can use to control the generation and loading of the bitstream file.
-By default, the MCC generates source code that loads the synthesized bitstream into the CLB registers and enables the module at startup during the system initialization step.
-This is counter-intuitive in the context of multiple configurations because one may want to load a specific configuration at startup instead of the last generated one (if its default labels weren’t changed) and enable the CLB manually.
+The CLB Module in the MCC also features some supplementary configurations to control the generation and loading of the bitstream file.
+By default, the MCC generates source code that loads the synthesized bitstream into the CLB registers and enables the module at start-up during the system initialization step.
+This is counter-intuitive in the context of multiple configurations because the user may want to load a specific configuration at start-up instead of the last generated one (if its default labels weren’t changed) and enable the CLB manually.
 This behavior may be turned off by disabling the *Load CLB Bitstream After Reset* and *Enable CLB* options in the CLB Module.

 The other important and useful configuration is the possibility of setting the starting address in Program Flash Memory where the bitstream would reside.
 This behavior can be turned on by enabling the *Configurable Bitstream Address* option in the CLB Module and inputing the desired value in the now available field, as long as its within the displayed constraints.
 Additional directives and Program Section flags are generated in order to have the bitstream values laid out in memory at the specified address.
 The generated preprocessor macro (`CLB_CONFIG_ADDRESS`) may also be renamed along with the other labels to maintain consistency by using the same naming scheme, but this is not mandatory since the define is local to every assembly file.
-Thus, the configuration for a fixed address can be enabled or disabled at will for each configuration that needs or not, respectively, a predefined memory address.
+Thus, the configuration for a fixed address can be enabled or disabled at will for each configuration, in case a predefined memory address is needed or not.

 ### Software Limitations

 The CLB peripheral uses the Peripheral Pin Select (PPS) module to control external output pins.
-As a consequence, this aspect imposes further considerations during the development process due to the fact that the RxyPPS registers associated to used output pins in the design might need to be reconfigured for every loaded bitstream configuration.
-This sterns from that fact that the MCC is going to initialize the RxyPPS with values only for the latest generated digital circuit configuration.
+Consequently this aspect imposes further considerations during the development process due to the fact that the RxyPPS registers associated to used output pins in the design might need to be reconfigured for every loaded bitstream configuration.
+This stems from the fact that the MCC is going to initialize the RxyPPS with values only for the latest generated digital circuit configuration.
 For example, if one configuration uses one pin for the CLBPPSOUTx output and another configuration uses same pin for the CLBPPSOUTy output, the RxyPPS corresponding to the used pin must be updated on each configuration change.
-For further reference on how to properly configure the RxyPPS registers, one can check out the [PIC16F13145 Data Sheet](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/DataSheets/PIC16F13145-Family-Microcontroller-Data-Sheet-DS40002519.pdf).
+For further information on how to properly configure the RxyPPS registers, refer to the [PIC16F13145 Data Sheet](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/DataSheets/PIC16F13145-Family-Microcontroller-Data-Sheet-DS40002519.pdf).

 ## Setup